Nanatsu no Hikan: Senritsu no Bishō

 (七つの秘館 戦慄の微笑, Nanatsu no Hikan: Senritsu no Bishō), also known as Seven Mansions, is a survival horror video game developed and published by Koei for the Sega Dreamcast.
 It was released on January 20, 2000, in Japan.
-An international release was planned, but cancelled.
 The game is a sequel to the 1996 Sony PlayStation and Sega Saturn game Nanatsu no Hikan.

 Gameplay

 The player can control one of two characters: Kei and Reina.
-The game can be played in either first person, third person, or fixed camera angle (e.g. Resident Evil) views.
+The game can be played in either first person, third person, or at a fixed camera angle.
 Kei's levels are more action based, while Reina's are more adventure-based.

-The title was also the first survival horror game to feature a real-time cooperative mode; players could control two characters independently and simultaneously.
-This mode was distinct from the main single-player mode, featuring a unique arrangement of objectives, monsters and events.
+The title was the first survival horror game to feature a real-time cooperative mode; players control two characters independently and simultaneously.
+This mode has different objectives, monsters and events from the single-player mode.

 Plot

 Friends Kei and Reina land on a mysterious island and search for their friend Ernest.
-But along the way, they encounter many different monsters in the different mansions they discover.
+Along the way, they encounter monsters in the different mansions they discover.
 It's up to them to defeat these foes, find their friend, and understand the mysteries of the island.

+Development

+The game was developed for the Sega Saturn in the Winter of 1997 (later Winter 1998), before development moved to the Dreamcast.
+It was planned for an international release, but it was cancelled.

+An unofficial English patch was released for the game.

 Reception

-After briefly playing the multi-player mode, IGN.com stated that Nanatsu no Hikan: Senritsu no Bishō "is worth a try by importers looking for something different."
+After briefly playing the multi-player mode, IGN said that Nanatsu no Hikan: Senritsu no Bishō "is worth a try by importers looking for something different."